 The Board may fix a record date in accordance with Delaware law.
 If no record date is set by the Board, then the record date shall be the date as provided in Section 213 of the General Corporation Law of the State of Delaware.

-Section 8.8 Dividends

-Subject to the provisions of the Certificate of Incorporation, the Board may, out of funds legally available therefor at any regular or special meeting, declare dividends upon stock of the Exchange as and when they deem appropriate.
-Notwithstanding the foregoing, dividends shall not be paid using regulatory funds.

 ARTICLE IX Miscellaneous Provisions

 Section 9.1 Rights and Privileges